Jonn Ord KFK Bio

 Church in Owen Sound in July 2007.

 Jonn later developed Dupuytren's Disease, a hereditary disease affecting the hands and feet and this reduced his ability to play the keyboard.
-He became a founding member of the Canadian Dupuytren Society and has written an article on the subject for the government's Canadian Institutes for Health and Research (CIHR) http://www.cihr-irsc.gc.ca/e/51267.html.
+He became a founding member of the Canadian Dupuytren Society and has written an article on the subject for the government's Canadian Institutes for Health and Research (CIHR) http://www.cihr-irsc.gc.ca/e/51267.html where he became a Research Ambassador.

-Before losing his ability to play serious classical music, Jonn recorded a favourite Chopin polonaise as a tribute to his hands and to honour the great enrichment of his life from the journey that his hands have taken him on.
+Before losing his ability to play serious classical music, Jonn recorded a favourite Chopin polonaise ("Heroic" in Ab) as a tribute to his hands and to honour the great enrichment of his life from the journey that his hands have taken him on.

 In 2001 Jonn built a SERIOUS bio-filtered swimming pond using the extra space available in his country location on Georgian Bay.

-Hobbies include old Norton motorcycles (he has a 1969 "S" Commando model now .. in 1970 he
+Hobbies include old Norton motorcycles (he had a 1969 "S" Commando model for 50yrs) .. in

 Athens and back through Italy, Switzerland and Belgium in a three